 MIchelle Wood has more than 30 years of experience managing large-scale national program evaluations and applied social science research.
-Wood has managed several national random assignment studies.
+She has managed several national random assignment studies.

-Wood is the project director for the Social Security Administration’s (SSA) Benefit Offset National Demonstration (BOND) project.
-She manages a large team, including subcontractors and consultants, to implement and evaluate a $1-for-$2 benefit offset for the Social Security Disability Insurance (SSDI) program.
-The project scope of work includes designing and executing large-scale participant outreach and recruitment, implementing secure data systems, managing complex data collection, designing a communications strategy, operating a call center, providing training and technical assistance to local agencies, and documenting the results in process, participation, net impact, and cost-benefit analyses.
+Wood is the project director for the Social Security Administration’s Benefit Offset National Demonstration Project.
+She manages a large team, including subcontractors and consultants, to implement and evaluate a $1-for-$2 benefit offset for the Social Security Disability Insurance program.
+The project scope of work includes designing and executing large-scale participant outreach and recruitment, implementing secure data systems, managing complex data collection, designing a communications strategy, operating a call center, providing training and technical assistance to local agencies, and documenting the results in process, participation, net impact and cost-benefit analyses.